 For students whose intended and likely destination is paid or unpaid work, we have developed a wide range of internal and external work placement opportunities.
 Students are assessed and enabled to access these with the appropriate level of support.

 Some students may be given the opportunity to take part in the formal independence programme designed for students aiming to go to university or supported living, where care support is booked and arranged in advance.
 This will include sessions on budgeting and personal money management, benefits, employing a Personal Assistant; safety in the home, planning a weekly menu, managing medication, specialist equipment and community access and safety.

 News and Views

 Students take part in sessions aiming to develop critical thinking skills and how these can be used to review news, discuss views and make more informed decisions and choices.
-Using a variety of resources (links, newspapers, worksheets, quizzes etc.) students consider current news stories and complete activities relevant to current news stories and the media.
+Using a variety of resources (links, newspapers, worksheets, quizzes etc.) students consider current news stories and complete relevant activities.

 Students take part in a range of disabled sporting activities including boccia, curling and killer curling, rounder’s, basketball, skittles and polybat.

 Functional Skills (maths, English and ICT) alongside tutorial sessions provide the opportunity for students to share news, work on individual functional skills targets along with Multi-Disciplinary Team targets.
 A wide range of functional skills are naturally embedded within courses and are also timetabled as discrete sessions.
 Students may have the opportunity to gain or add to formal Functional Skills qualifications, via additional support sessions with specialist Functional Skills teachers.